Normal Transformer: Extracting Surface Geometry from LiDAR Points Enhanced by Visual Semantics: Experiments

 \subsection{Application on 3D Reconstruction}

-Given the estimated normal directions at the LiDAR points, we perform Poisson Reconstruction \cite{KazhdanBH06} on the KITTI dataset.
+Given the estimated normal vectors at the one-frame LiDAR points from the KITTI dataset, we reconstruct the 3D scene using Screened Poisson Surface Reconstruction (SPSR) \cite{KazhdanH13}.
 The 3D reconstruction could serve as an intuitive criterion to compare the normal estimation methods.
 We also include comparisons to reconstruction w/o normals.

-As shown in Figure \ref{fig:reconstruction_kitti}, the point-only method can lead to many mesh holes and is unsuitable for handling practical sparse LiDAR data.
+As shown in Fig.~\ref{fig:reconstruction_kitti}, the point-only method can lead to many mesh holes and is unsuitable for handling practical sparse LiDAR data.
 The Poisson Reconstruction technique can recover a continuous surface with the help of surface normals.
-By comparison, we can find that our model has a tremendous normal estimation because the quality of the recovered model is highly dependent on the precision of the surface normals.
+By comparison, we can find that our model outperforms in 3D reconstruction as the quality of the reconstructed model significantly relies on the accuracy of the surface normals.